double16/hashcat-brain/Readme.md

 ## hashcat version tracking

-I've chosen to try keep up to date with HEAD of the [main hashcat repo](https://github.com/hashcat/hashcat).
-Invariably I won't be as up-to-date as them.
-You can see which commit I'm at from the "commit" ARG in the Dockerfile.
-And if you want to build you own for a different commit, just change that.
+Update the `version` ARG in the Dockerfile to chose a version.